All Episodes

 Well, when I spoke to her on the phone a year or so back, she said she had written a few other books, but I would doubt that there was someone who'd be willing to publish a book about pages.

-These guys, this different people here, different different pages talking to Jordan Edmund about the book project.
+Hey, Ripley, these guys, there's different people here, different pages talking to Jordan Edmund about the book project.

-And then another item on this website, the House Page Alumni Association, uh from uh 19 September this year, uh not even a month ago, pages in roll call, as pages, lawmakers mixed politics and pranks.
+And then another item on this website, the House Page Alumni Association, from 19 September this year, not even a month ago, pages in roll call as pages, lawmakers mixed politics and pranks.

-Now the link for this story is is not active.
+Now, the link for this story is not active.

 This pages are talking to each other on their website here.